National Enquirer owner defends reporting on Amazon's Bezos

-WASHINGTON (Reuters) - American Media Inc, the owner of the National Enquirer tabloid newspaper, said on Friday it acted lawfully in its reporting on Jeff Bezos, chief executive of Amazon.com Inc, and that it would thoroughly investigate his claims of blackmail and take whatever action was necessary.
+WASHINGTON (Reuters) - The owner of U.S. tabloid newspaper the National Enquirer pushed back on Friday against accusations of “extortion and blackmail” from Amazon.com Inc chief Jeff Bezos, saying its reporting on an extramarital affair involving the world’s richest man was lawful and it would investigate his claims.

-Bezos on Thursday accused AMI of trying to blackmail him with the threat of publishing “intimate photos” he allegedly sent to his girlfriend unless he said in public that the American supermarket tabloid’s reporting on him was not politically motivated.
+Bezos on Thursday accused American Media Inc of trying to blackmail him with the threat of publishing “intimate photos” he allegedly sent to his girlfriend unless he said in public that the American supermarket tabloid’s reporting on him was not politically motivated.

 “American Media believes fervently that it acted lawfully in the reporting of the story of Mr. Bezos,” the company said in a statement.

-Bezos, the world’s richest man, and his wife announced last month that they were divorcing after 25 years of marriage.
+Bezos and his wife announced last month that they were divorcing after 25 years of marriage.
 That same day, the National Enquirer touted it was publishing alleged intimate text messages between Bezos and Lauren Sanchez, a former television anchor whom he was said to be dating.

 Bezos opened an investigation into the leak, led by longtime security consultant Gavin de Becker.
 De Becker told media that the leak was politically motivated.